Skip to content

 "

-Some plugins need access to PrimeThink services (user settings, document storage) that live in the main API.
-Instead of importing directly, the API injects a context object into plugins at startup.
+Some plugins need access to PrimeThink services (user settings, document storage, etc.) that live in the main API.
+Instead of importing from src.* directly (which would create a hard dependency), the API injects a context object into plugins at startup.

 Attribute Type Description